 - We advise you to exercise normal safety precautions in New Zealand.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - Make sure you obtain appropriate travel insurance and understand what activities and circumstances are covered by your insurance policy, particularly if you are participating in snow or adventure sports.
 See Health.

 - If undertaking adventure activities, make your own enquiries about safety standards and weather conditions.

 - New Zealand is subject to earthquakes and volcanic activity.
-Comprehensive information about what to do in an earthquake or other natural disasters is available from the New Zealand Earthquake Commission and Get ready, Get thru websites.
-See Additional information section.
+See Additional information for comprehensive information about what to do in an earthquake or other natural disaster.

 - Be a smart traveller.
 Before heading overseas:

 - register your travel and contact details , so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 Australian citizens travelling on an Australian passport, or Australian residents who hold a current Australian resident return visa, do not need a visa or permit to visit New Zealand.
 However, Australians with criminal convictions or who have been deported from any country are advised to contact the nearest High Commission or Consulate of New Zealand well in advance of travel for advice on visa requirements.